Ignatius Lanzetta

-Ignatius "Frank Pius" Lanzetta was born in Philadelphia, Pennsylvania in 1903.
-Ignatius had five other brothers, with whom he formed the bootlegging and drug trafficking Lanzetta Brothers gang.
-He and his brothers were also called "the Lanzetti brothers" due to newspapers relying on incorrect information.
+Ignatius Andrew "Frank Pius" Lanzetta (July 12, 1903 – after 1960) was an American criminal and member of the Lanzetta Brothers gang, who ran bootlegging, drug trafficking, and bookmaking operations.
+He and his brothers were often incorrectly called the Lanzetti brothers.

 Early life

-Ignatius Lanzetta was born in South Philadelphia, Pennsylvania in 1903 to Italian American parents Michele and Ignatius Lanzetta.
+Ignatius Lanzetta was born in South Philadelphia to Italian immigrant parents Ignatius Andrea Lanzetta, a liquor dealer from Roseto Valfortore, and Michelina Luisi from Castelluccio Valmaggiore.
 Ignatius had five other brothers: Leo, Pius, Willie, Teo, and Lucien; Leo being the oldest and Pius being the second oldest.
-Ignatius was known to be very handsome and an impeccable dresser..
+Ignatius was known to be very handsome and an impeccable dresser.

 Prohibition

 His oldest brother Leo formed the Lanzetta Gang with Ignatius and their other brothers in the early 1920s.
 Ignatius, Leo, and another brother Pius ran the gang.
 The brothers controlled bootlegging in Little Italy.

 They were allied with Italian gangsters Michael Falcone and Louis "Fats" Delrossi and their rivals included: Polish mob boss William Michael Cusick, Sicilian Mafia and Bruno crime family boss Salvatore Sabella, Jewish mob boss Max "Boo Boo" Hoff, and Italian Mafia made man and rival dope peddler and bootlegger Joseph Bruno.

 The Lanzetta brothers ran their gang with extreme violence and expanded into drug trafficking and numbers writing.